LAzyDev-101/Kaptcha-stupid-block-shit6/README.md

 <hr>

 ## About this project
-This is repo for ours captcha client that will communtication between user and sever and it will render challengs for user
+This is repo for ours unity game that we building from **Visual scripting**

 > You will facing three from six challenging game for ours captcha